-Whether or not we agree with Pinker's conclusion we cannot fail to see that over the centuries changes in the world's political structure and in people's thinking have impacted upon peace.
-Decolonization ended foreign domination but also wars of liberation.
-In Europe, wars, peace treaties, and royal marriages drastically reduced the number of independent units that were able to wage war and recently integration has all but eliminated the risk of war between members of the EU.
+Whether or not we agree with Pinker's conclusion, we cannot fail to see that over the centuries changes in the world's political structure and in people's thinking have impacted upon peace.
+Decolonization ended foreign domination but also ended wars of liberation.
+In Europe, wars, peace treaties and royal marriages drastically reduced the number of independent units that were able to wage war and, recently, integration has all but eliminated the risk of war between members of the European Union (EU).

 A momentous current change is that the world is becoming multipolar after a long period of frozen bipolar stability and a brief period of Pax Americana.
-The military and technical evolution currently gives dominance to three nuclear armed states: the US with 35 % of the world's military expenditures, China with 13 % and Russia with 3,8 %.
-A conflict involving the three is the gravest short term threat the world is facing.
-In the medium term, India with a population of over 1 billion and rapid economic development, will be a fourth major factor.
+The military and technical evolution currently gives dominance to three nuclear armed states: the USA with 35 per cent of the world's military expenditures, China with 13 per cent and Russia with 3.8 per cent A conflict involving the three is the gravest short-term threat the world is facing.
+In the medium term, India with a population of over one billion and rapid economic development, will be a fourth major factor.
 Serious conflicts could also flow from the effects of global warming and from a continued economic gap between rich and poor countries.